DavidGGonzalez/TeamBlue_FinalProject/README.md

 Can a machine learning model help in predicting and/or improving the speed dating process?
 Output is Match or No Match based on input data from speed dating experiement.

+## Team Roles
+- Gajardoni, Ana: Circle Role: Created mockup Database including the ERD and explanation of how it is integrated into database.
+- Thraher, Kristi: Triangle Role: Mockup of Machine Learning Model, including which model we choose and why along with the ReadMe file.
+- Gonzalez, David: Square Role/Triangle: Set up of Repository and Branches, Read in data and created output labels.

 ### Team Communication and Collaboration:
 Team communicated through Slack and Zoom for scheduled meetings.
 Github is used for the project location along with source files.